mrj31/immdonor/readme.md

 model](https://www.immport.org/shared/dataModel) and returns a JSON output which can be converted to a R dataframe\!

-🔥This is a fast way to link [Flow Cytometry Standard (.FCS)](https://en.wikipedia.org/wiki/Flow_Cytometry_Standard) files to their metadata and enables more robust analysis with [Cytoverse](https://cytoverse.org/).
+This is a fast way to link [Flow Cytometry Standard (.FCS)](https://en.wikipedia.org/wiki/Flow_Cytometry_Standard) files to their metadata and enables more robust analysis with [Cytoverse](https://cytoverse.org/).
 You will need to have the FCS files